odyssomay/LispIndent/README.md

 1. Download the [plugin jar](https://github.com/odyssomay/LispIndent/blob/master/LispIndent.jar?raw=true).
 2. Put the jar in the `jars` folder in your [settings directory](http://www.jedit.org/users-guide/settings-directory.html).
 3. Start jEdit.
-You might have to enable LispIndent in the plugin manager (Plugins->Plugin manager...).
+You might have to enable LispIndent in `Plugins->Plugin manager...`.

 When LispIndent has been installed, two new actions will be available in the menu `Plugins->LispIndent`.